 Star Trek: Deep Space Nine

-Almost all of the names of the main Starfleet crew from Deep Space Nine appear, including Captain Benjamin Sisko, Dr. Julian Bashir, Miles O’ Brien, and Dax.
-Although, we only see the name “Dax,” and don’t know if it’s Jadzia, Ezri, or even Curzon Dax.
+Almost all of the names of the main Starfleet crew from Deep Space Nine appear, including Captain Benjamin Sisko, Dr. Julian Bashir, Miles O’ Brien, and Jadzia (but not Curzon or Ezri) Dax.
 As for the omissions of Kira Nerys and Odo, they were not Starfleet officers, so they wouldn’t be listed.
 And especially not the Ferengi bar owner Quark.

 Quark’s nephew, Lt.
-Nog, the first Ferengi in Starfleet, made the cut however.
+Nog, the first Ferengi in Starfleet, made it to the Wall of Honor, however.
 Sadly, it seems he never advanced in rank.
 Elim Garak, the Cardassian tailor/spy from DS9, is listed as Ambassador Elim Garak, suggesting he became a Federation diplomat of note after the Dominion War.
 The crew members of the U.S.S.
-Valiant also appear, including Dorian Collins, Karen Farris, and Riley Aldrin Sheprd.
-The Vulcan Admiral T’Lara from the episode “Rules of Engagement” appears, suggesting she had an illustrious career.
+Valiant also appear, including Dorian Collins, Karen Farris, and Riley Aldrin Shepard.
+The name of the Vulcan Admiral T’Lara from the episode “Rules of Engagement” is on there, suggesting she had an illustrious career.

 Star Trek: Voyager